As your Amazon business starts to grow, you might be thinking about adding a second store front.

 - Going Out On Your Own: You want to open a private seller account that is separate from the one you work on for your employer.
 You will need to disclose this to Amazon in your request since the same IP address will show up when you log on at home.

 - Company Reorganization: You are reorganizing your company and moving from one type of entity to another.
 For example, your Partnership agreement is changing to an LLC or S-Corp.
+(Note that you can hire a registered agent such as LegalZoom or Northwest Registered Agent in the case of an LLC who would help you maintain your LLC status in your state.)
 Or you may be adding an entity under your umbrella of companies that will not sell the same items as the present storefront.

 Opening a second storefont just because . . .